Trying to cut down on alcohol during lockdown? Here’s everything you need to know about the latest wellness trend: mindful drinking.

 Camille isn’t the only one endorsing this growing lifestyle trend.
 Recent years have seen several new initiatives centred around mindful drinking, such as Club Soda, a community for the sober-curious, which runs mindful drinking events, festivals, pop-ups and courses.
 There are also apps to monitor your consumption levels, alcohol-free bars, and an ever-growing collection of books dedicated to the topic.
 The low and no alcohol drinks market, meanwhile, has skyrocketed.

 Increased interest surrounding mindful drinking signifies attitudes towards alcohol are changing.
-Drinking rates are at the lowest they’ve been for 18 years.
-It’s estimated that last year more than a quarter of adults cut down on their spending on alcohol – and a quarter of 11-24 year olds don’t drink at all.
+Drinking rates are at the lowest they’ve been for 18 years; it’s estimated that last year more than a quarter of adults cut down on their spending on alcohol – and a quarter of 11-24 year olds don’t drink at all.
 The appetite for alternative drinks is clearly on the up too: according to Google Trends, UK search interest in non-alcoholic drinks reached its highest level in December.
 This cultural shift is, in part, a result of greater interest in health and wellbeing.
 As Camille observes: ‘We’re becoming more conscious and educated on how certain ingredients can affect the body.
 People want to live well and feel good – and if you drink too much alcohol you know that’s not how you feel.’

 This means many of us are swapping nights at the pub for workouts – though the demand for alcohol-free activities isn’t just coming from fitness fanatics: the world of sober socialising is on the up.
 Here’s how to get involved.

-Mindful Drinking: Tips, Pop-Ups, Events
+Mindful Drinking: Tips, Recipes, Courses

 Check out La Maison Wellness

 Camille’s platform La Maison Wellness offers mindful cocktail recipes and inspiration.
 As Camille says: ‘What makes a cocktail special has very little to do with the amount of alcohol that goes in the glass.
 It’s about the flavours, the experience and the moment shared.
 Non-alcoholic and low-alcoholic cocktails can offer all these things.’
-You can also find La Maison Wellness at Live Well London, where they’re hosting a mindful cocktail workshop.
-If you want to go the whole hog, sign up to one of Camille’s retreats – there’s one taking place in Portugal in October.

 Try Club Soda‘s course